William W. J. Kelly

 William Washington Jones Kelly (April 7, 1814 – September 8, 1878) was the first Lieutenant Governor of Florida.

 Kelly was born in Wilmington, North Carolina, to Hanson Kelly and Susan Clark Kelly, an entrepreneurial merchant.
 The Kelly family moved to Pensacola about 1830.
 Hanson Kelly became the postmaster for Pensacola, an office he held until his death in the 1850s.

 William studied law and entered the Bar of Escambia County, Florida, on November 11, 1832.
 He served in various court capacities and seems to have never really practiced law.

 In 1837, he served as a private with his father in a company of men that was formed in Pensacola to cross the bay and round up wayward Creek Indians, slated for removal to Oklahoma.

-He served in the Florida Territorial legislature (senate and house) and later in the state House of Representatives, representing Escambia County, until the split of Escambia and Santa Rosa Counties in 1845.
+He served in the Florida Territorial Legislature (senate and house) and later in the state House of Representatives, representing Escambia County, until the split of Escambia and Santa Rosa Counties in 1845.
 He served as a justice of the peace from February 10, 1831, until his death for both counties.

 In 1846, he was elected an alderman for Pensacola.
 During this year he also was a founding member of the Masonic Lodge (Escambia Lodge No. 15, F & AM) in Pensacola.

-From Mar 1847 until June 1848, served as captain of Company A of the Florida Volunteers for the Mexican War, a part of the Florida Battalion, of which he commanded while the group was in Mexico.
+From March 1847 to June 1848, served as captain of Company A of the Florida Volunteers during the Mexican–American War, a part of the Florida Battalion, of which he commanded while the group was in Mexico.

-In 1850, he was elected Worshipful Master of the Escambia Lodge NO. 15 in Pensacola.
+In 1850, he was elected Worshipful Master of the Escambia Lodge No. 15 in Pensacola.

-In 1851, he married Pauline Virginia Mitchell and was given bounty land in Santa Rosa County, Florida, for his service in the Mexican War.
-He sold the land.
+In 1851, he married Pauline Virginia Mitchell and was given bounty land in Santa Rosa County, Florida, for his service in the Mexican–American War.
+He later sold the land.

 In 1852, his oldest daughter, Pauline Virginia Kelly, was born.
-On April 5 of this year he entered the U.S. Navy as a purser and served on various ships and at the Pensacola Navy Yard over the next nine years.
+On April 5, 1852, he entered the U.S. Navy as a purser and served on various ships and at the Pensacola Navy Yard over the next nine years.